fbacchella/LogHub/README.md

 In the configuration file, all the agent are defined using directly the class name.

-If needed, slow or CPU bound processor can be given more dedicated threads by specifing a specific number of threads.
+If needed, slow or CPU bound processor can be given more dedicated threads by specifying a specific number of threads.
 They will be still one processor class instance, but many threads will send events to it.